Dragan Đilas: Early life and education

-Dragan Đilas was born on 22 February 1967 in Zemun, Belgrade, and was named after his paternal grandfather.
-His father, Dušan, was born in the village of Očigrije near Bihać, while his mother, Jovanka (née Grbić), was born in Bački Brestovac, though her family was originally from Plitvička Jezera in Lika.
+Đilas was born on 22 February 1967 in Zemun, Belgrade, and was named after his paternal grandfather.
+His father, Dušan, was born in the village of Očigrije near Bihać, while his mother, Jovanka (née Grbić), was born in Bački Brestovac to a family originally from Plitvička Jezera in Lika.
 He has a younger brother, Gojko.
-Although often asked, he is not directly related to Milovan Đilas, though they may share a distant ancestor.
+He is not directly related to Milovan Đilas, though the two may share a distant ancestor.

-Until the age of 12, Đilas lived in Zemun, where he attended the Petar Kočić Elementary School, before moving with his family to New Belgrade, where he continued his education at the Vladimir Ilyich Lenin Elementary School.
+Đilas lived in Zemun until the age of 12, attending the Petar Kočić Elementary School, before his family moved to New Belgrade, where he continued at the Vladimir Ilyich Lenin Elementary School.
 He began secondary school at the Zemun Gymnasium and later transferred to the Ninth Belgrade Gymnasium.
-He went on to study mechanical engineering at the University of Belgrade, graduating as an aircraft engineer.
+He studied mechanical engineering at the University of Belgrade, graduating as an aeronautical engineer.

 During his studies, Đilas became active in student politics.
-In March 1991, only days after the violent 9 March protests in Belgrade, he confronted President Slobodan Milošević during a visit to the University of Belgrade, speaking to him in a tense exchange that was broadcast on state television.
-That same year, as student vice-chancellor, he played a prominent role in organizing demonstrations against Milošević.
-He again took part in student protests in 1992, and continued to be engaged in anti-Milošević activism throughout the 1990s.
+In March 1991, days after the 9 March protests, he confronted President Slobodan Milošević during a meeting with students, in a tense exchange broadcast on state television.
+That year, as student vice-rector, he played a prominent role in organising demonstrations against Milošević.
+He took part in the 1992 student protests as well, and remained engaged in anti-Milošević activism throughout the 1990s.

-Professional career
+Business career

 After completing his compulsory military service in 1986, Đilas began working as a trainee journalist at Radio Index.
-In 1989 he was among the founders and co-owners of Radio B92, where he served first as editor of the student program and later of the news program, remaining there until 1994.
+In 1989, he was among the founders and co-owners of Radio B92, where he edited first the student programme and later the news programme, until 1994.
 He then left journalism to become media director at the Belgrade office of the advertising agency Saatchi & Saatchi.

-In 1995, Đilas moved to Prague, where together with his godfather Mlađan Đorđević and several friends he founded MD International, a company specializing in sports broadcasting rights.
-In 1998 he co-founded the Multikom Group, which operated across the former Yugoslavia.
-Through Multikom he also became one of the owners of Direct Media, a major regional company in the field of media advertising and sports rights, which was acquired by United Media in 2018.

-Đilas and several associates established the production company Emotion Production in 2000, which produced shows for B92 as well as other television stations.
-Emotion became best known for its reality programming, achieving particular success with the Serbian edition of Big Brother.
+In 1995, Đilas moved to Prague, where, together with his godfather Mlađan Đorđević and several friends, he founded MD International, a company dealing in sports broadcasting rights.
+In 1998, he co-founded the Multikom Group, which operated across the former Yugoslavia.
+Through Multikom, he became one of the owners of Direct Media, a major regional company in media advertising and sports rights, which was acquired by United Media in 2018.
+In 2000, Đilas and several associates established the production company Emotion Production, which produced programmes for B92 and other broadcasters and became best known for its reality television shows, particularly the Serbian edition of Big Brother.

-Over the years Đilas faced accusations of being a hidden owner of numerous Serbian media outlets.
-In a 2011 interview with the investigative outlet KRIK, he denied direct involvement in editorial policies, stating that Direct Media had only provided financial support to some newly established media outlets through advertising.
+Đilas has repeatedly been accused of being a hidden owner of several Serbian media outlets.
+He has denied involvement in their editorial policies, stating that Direct Media had only supported some newly established outlets financially through advertising.

 Political career

-Even though he was politically active in various forms since his early youth, Đilas officially entered politics in 2004 when he joined the Democratic Party (DS).
+Although politically active since his youth, Đilas formally entered party politics in 2004, when he joined the Democratic Party.